moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/README.md

 ## Exam-style question list

-- Note : These "exam-style" questions are not exactly the same as exams or don't expec them to be the case.
-They are only to guide you on the right track and give an idea
+- Note : These "exam-style" questions are not exactly like the real exam, nor are they exam dumps or don't expect them to be the case.
+A small team of us have come together with the support of K8s official docs and compiled questions based on these.
+Please do submit a PR or an issue if a question has a wrong solution or you would like to add questions.

 - [Q1 - Trivy](Q1-Trivy.md)